kettlekern/raytracer-kettlekern/README.md

 TODO:
-	Cook Torrance sort of working

-	Highlights are inverted and there is probably a small number issue causing the lines
+	The highlights are dim and small, I'm not entirely sure what part is wrong right now